-(Download all maps while connected and the details will be cached on your device for use on the Trail.)
+- Bruce Trail topographic maps (As long as you download all maps while connected, they will be cached on your device for use on the Trail.)

-(Your phone will use GPS satellites and/or wi-fi hotspots and/or internet connection to determine your location.
-GPS function may not work in some of the more remote areas of the trail.)
+- GPS Function (e.g. find your location; track your hike): Although the GPS function will work better with a data connection, your phone will use GPS satellites and/or wi-fi hotspots to determine your location.
+GPS function may not work in some of the more remote areas of the trail.

-Trail changes will be incorporated into the App as they are made in the BTC's records.
-When a user has cellular or Wi-Fi access, and opens The Bruce Trail App, the latest Trail data can be downloaded.
+Trail changes are incorporated into the App as they are made in the BTC's records.

 Why are there no kilometre markings on the Trail or parking areas as there are in the Bruce Trail Reference Guide?